Oghenekparobo/Blogr/README.md

 ### What I learned
-i got familiar with tailwind css and the fact that i can bundle numerous styles in one class, makes it a very powerfultool, different from other css
+i got familiar with tailwind css and the fact that i can bundle numerous styles in one class, makes it a very powerfultool, different from other css, also helped sharpened my css skilss.

 ```tailwind css